preciofishbone/OmniaDocsG2/blocks/app-posts/index.rst

 Tip - adding images to a post
 ******************************
-Here's a tip that doesn't need any settings:
+Here's a tip that doesn't need any settings in this block:

-If settings allow it, it can possible to add images and animated gifs to a post, using these icons:
+If Omnia admin settings allow it, it can be possible to add images and animated gifs to a post, using these icons:

 .. image:: posts-images.png